firebolt-db/godocs/.github/pull_request_template.md

 - [ ] I've validated that indexing works and that I'm able to navigate to the documentation page from the table of contents

 If this PR touches a function implementation (aggregate, scalar, or table-valued):
-- [ ] I've checked [this](https://github.com/firebolt-analytics/firebolt-docs-staging/blob/gh-pages/.github/ISSUE_TEMPLATE/new-function-template.md) link providing guidelines on what information we're interested in including in docs
+- [ ] I've made sure my documentation is aligned with [these](https://github.com/firebolt-analytics/firebolt-docs-staging/blob/gh-pages/.github/ISSUE_TEMPLATE/new-function-template.md) guidelines on function documentation
-- [ ] I've validated that the `parent` of my docs page is set correctly and the function shows up in the right category
+- [ ] I've validated that the `parent` of my docs page is set correctly and the function shows up in the right category of the table of contents
 - [ ] I've made sure that the function was added to the function glossary